 We bring you the story of ‘Toffee’, the little Yorkshire terrier who had suffered serious neglect and cruelty, and suffered with a broken paw for twelve months, before it was discovered.

-We meet a member of ‘Friends Forever’, a Swedish animal welfare group, and discover the huge difference between animal welfare legislation in both countries. … continue reading the full article ““Where The Road Takes Me” at 7 This Evening on C103″
+We meet a member of ‘Friends Forever’, a Swedish animal welfare group, and discover the huge difference between animal welfare legislation in both countries. [read more …] ““Where The Road Takes Me” at 7 This Evening on C103″

 We thank Presenter, John Greene for this advance information regarding this evening’s programme.
 (S.R.)